truenas/middleware/docs/userguide/freenas_intro.rst

   you no longer need to upgrade a ZFS pool from the command line.

 * The "Volume Status" screen now shows the status of the latest ZFS scrub, the number of errors, number of repaired blocks, and the date of the last scrub.

+* The "Volume Status" screen now shows the resilvering status when a disk is replaced.

 * The "Enable High Speed Ciphers" checkbox has been replaced by the "Encryption Cipher" drop-down menu in :menuselection:`Storage --> Replication Tasks -> Add Replication Tasks`.
 This allows you to temporarily disable encryption for the initial replication which